Search ImagingPixel for Images by Camera or Lens

 Exposure metering on the AE-1 is automatically activated when you touch the shutter release, and the calculated aperture setting for the image will be indicated by the needle pointer in the viewfinder window.

 Adjust the shutter speed accordingly, set it higher to get a wider aperture opening for shallow DoF (depth of field) or bokeh shots, or slower to get a smaller aperture for a greater DoF.
-In manual shooting mode, you can preset the aperture opening, then adjust the shutter speed so that the pointer needle in the viewfinder matches the aperture setting on the lens.
+In manual shooting mode, you can preset the aperture opening, and then adjust the shutter speed so that the pointer needle in the viewfinder matches the aperture setting on the lens.

 Backlight Compensation